BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 ======	====	==========	========================================	===================
 PGTYPE	name	subheaders	uncompressed row data (after subheaders)	compressed row data (in subheaders)
 ======	====	==========	========================================	===================
-0	meta	yes (L>0)	no  (TDB=L)					yes
+0	meta	yes (SC>0)	no  (BC=SC)					yes
-256	data	no  (L=0)	yes (NRD=TDB)					no
+256	data	no  (SC=0)	yes (RC=BC)					no
-512	mix	yes (L>0)	yes (NRD=TDB-L)					no
+512	mix	yes (SC>0)	yes (RC=BC-SC)					no
 1024	amd	yes?		yes?						no?
-16384	meta	yes (L>0)	no (TDB=L)					yes
+16384	meta	yes (SC>0)	no (BC=SC)					yes
 -28672	comp	no		no						no
 ======	====	==========	========================================	===================

 There are at least four page types 'meta', 'data', 'mix', and 'amd'.
-These types are encoded in the most significant byte of a two byte bit field at offset 16 / 32.
+These types are encoded in the most significant byte of a two byte bit field at page offset 16|32.
 If no bit is set, the following page is of type 'meta'.
 If the first, second, or third bits are set, then the page is of type 'data', 'mix', or 'amd', respectively.
 Hence, if the two bytes are interpreted as an unsigned integer, then the 'meta', 'data', 'mix', and 'amd' types correspond to 0, 256, 512, and 1024, respectively.
 In compressed files, other bits (and sometimes multiple bits) have been set (e.g., ``1 << 16 | 1 << 13``, which is ``-28672`` signed, or ``36864`` unsigned).
 However, the pattern is unclear.

-If a page is of type 'meta', 'mix', or 'amd', data beginning at offset byte 24 / 40 are a sequence of L LSHP-byte `subheader pointers`_, which point to an offset farther down the page. `SAS7BDAT Subheaders`_ stored at these offsets hold meta information about the database, including the column names, labels, and types.
+If a page is of type 'meta', 'mix', or 'amd', data beginning at offset byte 24|40 are a sequence of SC SL-byte `subheader pointers`_, which point to an offset farther down the page. `SAS7BDAT Subheaders`_ stored at these offsets hold meta information about the database, including the column names, labels, and types.
 If a page is of type 'mix', then **packed binary data begin at the next 8 byte boundary following the last subheader pointer**.
-In this case, the data begin at offset MD+LPAD, with LPAD = (8 - MD % 8) if (MD%8 > 0) else 0, where '%' is the modulo operator.
+In this case, the data begin at offset B+8+SC*SL+DL, where DL = (B+8+SC*SL+PL+7) % 8 * 8, and '%' is the modulo operator.

-If a page is of type 'data', then packed binary data begin at offset 24 / 40.
+If a page is of type 'data', then packed binary data begin at offset 24|40.

-The 'comp' page is page 2 of the compress_yes.sas7bdat test file.
-It has TDB and L fields, but no subheader pointers.
+The 'comp' page was observed as page 2 of the compress_yes.sas7bdat test file (not distributed with the ``sas7bdat`` package).
+It has BC and SC fields, but no subheader pointers.
 It contains some initial data and 2 tables.
-The first table has many rows of length 24, purpose unknown.
-The second table has one entry per data page with the page number and the number of data rows on the page for L pages.
+The first table has many rows of length 24; its purpose is unknown.
+The second table has one entry per data page with the page number and the number of data rows on the page for SC pages.
 It could be used to access a particular row without reading all preceding data pages.

 Subheader Pointers
 ++++++++++++++++++

-The `subheader pointers`_ encode information about the offset and length of subheaders relative to the beginning of the page where the subheader pointer is located.
+The subheader pointers encode information about the offset and length of subheaders relative to the beginning of the page where the subheader pointer is located.
 The purpose of the last four bytes of the subheader pointer are uncertain, but may indicate that additional subheader pointers are to be found on the next page, or that the corresponding subheader is not crucial.

 =======	======  ======  ===============================================
 offset	length	conf.	description
 =======	======  ======  ===============================================
-0	4 / 8	high	int, offset from page start to subheader
-4 / 8	4 / 8	high	int, length of subheader := H
+0	4|8	high	int, offset from page start to subheader 4|8	4|8	high	int, length of subheader := _`QL`
-8 / 16	1	medium	int, compression := COMP
+8|16	1	medium	int, compression := _`COMP`
-9 / 17	1	low	int, subheader type := ST
+9|17	1	low	int, subheader type := ST
-10 / 18	2 / 6	low	zeroes
+10|18	2|6	low	zeroes
-12 / 24		high	Total length of subheader pointer (24 for **u64**), LSHP
+12|24		high	Total length of subheader pointer 12|24 (**u64**), SL
 =======	======  ======  ===============================================

-H is sometimes zero, which indicates that no data is referenced by the corresponding subheader pointer.
+QL is sometimes zero, which indicates that no data is referenced by the corresponding subheader pointer.
 When this occurs, the subheader pointer may be ignored.

-====	============
+=======	============
-COMP	description
+`COMP`_	description
-====	============
+=======	============
 0	uncompressed
 1	truncated (ignore data)
 4	RLE compressed row data with control byte
-====	============
+=======	============

 ====	============
 ST	subheaders